vgeadah/EvidenceApprox/README.md

     Returns:
         likelihood: array, (N,)
 ```
 and pass them to the `bootstrap_filter` method.
-See the `test_bootstrap()` function in `samplers.py` for an example use case in a Linear Gaussian Dynamical System model.
+See the `test_bootstrap()` function in `samplers.py` for an example use case in a LDS model.

+[1] An Introduction to Sequential Monte Carlo.
+A. Doucet, N. de Freitas, N. Gordon.